Tert-Butyldimethylsilyl chloride

 tert-Butyldimethylsilyl chloride is an organosilicon compound with the formula (Me_{3}C)Me_{2}SiCl (Me = CH_{3}).
 It is commonly abbreviated as TBSCl or TBDMSCl.
 It is a chlorosilane containing two methyl groups and a tert-butyl group.
-As such it is more bulky that trimethylsilyl chloride.
+As such it is more bulky than trimethylsilyl chloride.
 It is a colorless or white solid that is soluble in many organic solvents but reacts with water and alcohols.
 The compound is used to protect alcohols in organic synthesis.

 tert-Butyldimethylsilyl chloride reacts with alcohols in the presence of base to give tert-butyldimethylsilyl ethers: